Link Search Menu Expand Document

 Why SVG Icon only?

-You may ask why don’t support CSS classes.
+You may ask why Mortar Menu doesn’t support CSS classes.
 The reasons are:

 • Performance: CSS classes require font stylesheet.
 Loading a whole stylesheet file of an icon font library (FontAwesome, Themify…) just to show some menu icons is not worth it.
-Inline SVGs are much more better for performance.
+Inline SVG is much more better for performance.

 • Customization: Better and easier to insert your own custom icons.

-When clicking on a Childless Menu Item, your screen may look like this:
+When clicking on a Childless Item, your screen may look like this:

 editing a childless menu item